ashokallrepo/java/Javaall/scratch.md

 ```

 #### Ambiguity or Diamond Access Problem.
-Multiple Inheritance is not possible---
+Multiple Inheritance is not poissble---
 **Example 3:** Below example will throw a compiler error, Class cannot extend multiple classes.
 ```java